chbrown/scripts/README.md

 # active

-Remove inactive lines; i.e., lines that are empty, whitespace-only, or where the first non-whitespace character is `#` (which is the usual comment indicator).
+Remove inactive lines; i.e., lines that are empty, whitespace-only, or comments.
+Comments are where the first non-whitespace character/string is `#`, `//`, or `--`.

     cat /etc/hosts | active